Raznar-Lab/static-serve-metadata/readme.md

 ## 🛠️ **How It Works**

 1. **Centralized SEO Configuration**
-   Instead of embedding meta tags and SEO-related data directly in your React or SPA code, you define them in a single `seo-config.json` (or similar) file.
+   Instead of embedding meta tags and SEO-related data directly in your React or SPA code, you define them in a single or multiple `seo-config.json` (or similar) file.
 This file is a structured, human-readable format that the Serve application uses.

 2. **Dynamic Tag Injection**
    The Serve application dynamically reads the configuration and injects meta tags, Open Graph data, Twitter cards, and other SEO elements **on the server side**.
 This ensures proper indexing by search engines.